tolauwae/phd-thesis/src/foundations/foundations.typ

 We extend the syntax of the debugger with a list of snapshots, which are tuples of program counters and terms.
 The commands are extended with a _backwards step_ command, which takes a single step backwards in the program.
-To handle this command we need five internal rules, specifically, the _E-BackwardStep0_, _E-BackwardStep2_, and _E-BackwardStep2_ rules, along with two fallback rules.
+To handle this command we need five additional server rules, specifically, the _BackwardStep0_, _BackwardStep2_, and _BackwardStep2_ rules, along with two fallback rules.

-/ E-BackwardStep0: The _E-BackwardStep0_ rule applies when the program counter is not zero, but only the start snapshot is present in the snapshot list.
+/ BackwardStep0: The _BackwardStep0_ rule applies when the program counter is not zero, but only the start snapshot is present in the snapshot list.
 In this case the program reduces $n$ times starting from the initial configuration, to arrive exactly one reductions before the current term $t$.

-/ E-BackwardStep1: The _E-BackwardStep1_ rule applies reduces the program counter by one, and reduces the term $t'$ from the last snapshot exactly $n-n'$ times, to the term $t''$.
+/ BackwardStep1: The _BackwardStep1_ rule applies reduces the program counter by one, and reduces the term $t'$ from the last snapshot exactly $n-n'$ times, to the term $t''$.

-/ E-BackwardStep2: The _E-BackwardStep2_ rule applies when the program counter is exactly one higher than the program counter of the last snapshot.
+/ BackwardStep2: The _BackwardStep2_ rule applies when the program counter is exactly one higher than the program counter of the last snapshot.
 In this case, the debugger only restores the snapshot and removes it from the snapshot list.

-/ E-BackwardFallback1: The _E-BackwardFallback1_ rule applies when the execution state is not paused.
+/ BackwardFallback1: The _BackwardFallback1_ rule applies when the execution state is not paused.
 Analogous to the forward step, the debugger will not step back if the program is not paused, and simply send an empty acknowledgement to indicate that nothing has changed.

-/ E-BackwardFallback2: The _E-BackwardFallback2_ rule applies when the program counter is zero, in this case, the only sensible option is to also return an empty acknowledgement, since the program cannot step back any further.
+/ BackwardFallback2: The _BackwardFallback2_ rule applies when the program counter is zero, in this case, the only sensible option is to also return an empty acknowledgement, since the program cannot step back any further.

-Given these internal evaluation rules, we only need to specify in the global evaluation rules how and when snapshots are created.
+Given these server evaluation rules, we only need to specify in the global evaluation rules how and when snapshots are created.
-Several strategies can be used to determine when to create new snapshots, for simplicity we will let the debugger create a snapshot every few steps by replacing the _E-Run_ rule by the following two rules.
+Several strategies can be used to determine when to create new snapshots, for simplicity we will let the debugger create a snapshot every few steps by replacing the _Run_ rule by the following two rules.

-/ E-Run1: We change the _E-Run_ rule to add a new snapshot to the list #snapshots whenever the program counter is a multiple of #interval, which we consider a static configuration of the debugger#note[The value of #interval could be changed through some meta-rules for the debugger.].
+/ Run1: We change the _Run_ rule to add a new snapshot to the list #snapshots whenever the program counter is a multiple of #interval, which we consider a static configuration of the debugger#note[The value of #interval could be changed through some meta-rules for the debugger.].

-/ E-Run2: In case the program counter is not a multiple of #interval, the _E-Run2_ rule is the same as the original _E-Run_ rule.
+/ Run2: In case the program counter is not a multiple of #interval, the _Run2_ rule is the same as the original _Run_ rule.

 To summarize the reversible semantics, when the reversible debugger is at a term $t$ with program counter $"succ" n$, then to step back once, it will restore the last snapshot and take exactly $n-n'$ steps where $n'$ is the program counter of the snapshot.